Connect with others who understand.

 Talk to Your Doctor About New CAH Treatment Options

-Ultimately, people with classic CAH need corticosteroids to treat their condition and live a healthy life.
-Weight gain may be a side effect of this lifesaving medication, but it’s important to continue the treatment plan your endocrinologist or healthcare provider has set for you.
-You can discuss additional CAH treatment options and weight management options with your healthcare provider to figure out what works for you.
+Ultimately, people with classic CAH need glucocorticoids to treat their condition and live a healthy life.
+Weight gain may be a side effect of this lifesaving medicine, but it’s important to keep taking glucocorticoids and not stop on your own.
+You should also talk with your endocrinologist or healthcare provider about the treatment plan that best fits your health and goals, including other CAH treatment options and ways to manage weight.

 Talk With Others Who Understand

 Have you experienced weight gain with CAH?
 What strategies have you found helpful in maintaining a healthy lifestyle?
-Share your experience in the comments below.
+Let others know in the comments below.

 References